praveen-a14/hitter-profiler/README.md

 # hitter-profiler
-RShiny App that outputs reports, visualizations, and key takeaways based on youth hitting data collected by Kinetic Performance Hitter.
+As a data science intern for Kinetic Performance Institute in Morgan Hill, CA, created an RShiny App that outputs a dashboard with multiple helpful data points and visualizations based on a youth hitter's raw data collected at the KPI facility.
+The dashboard also contains comparisons to age group average in order to aid coaches and players with player development at KPI.